DivyaDarshan09/CF-RV-25-05/README.md

-# CF-RV-25-05:
+# CF-RV-25-05
-## Tournament Branch Predictor for Shakti C-Class
+## Implementation of 2 Branch Predictor (Tournament and Bimodal) for Shakti C-Class

 This project was developed as part of the **CEG Fabless RISC-V Internship**, a collaborative initiative between **College of Engineering, Guindy (CEG)**, **Vyoma Systems**, and the **Shakti Processor Team (IIT Madras)**.